mrkamel/search_cop/README.md

 For more details about PostgreSQL fulltext indices visit [http://www.postgresql.org/docs/9.3/static/textsearch.html](http://www.postgresql.org/docs/9.3/static/textsearch.html)

+## Other indices

+In case you expose non-fulltext attributes to search queries (price, stock, etc.), the respective queries, like `Book.search("stock > 0")`, will profit from from the usual non-fulltext indices.
+Thus, you should add a usual index on every column you expose to search queries plus a fulltext index for every fulltext attribute.

 ## Associations

 If you specify searchable attributes from another model, like